DongwookKim110/PTS-Map/README.md

 ## Install
-PTS-Map is built on a modified version of FAST-LIO2 (https://github.com/hku-mars/FAST_LIO), which we use to obtain the gravitational vector from the IMU.
+PTS-Map is built on a modified version of FAST-LIO2 (https://github.com/hku-mars/FAST_LIO), which we use to obtain the pose and gravitational vector from the IMU.
 ```
 @article{xu2022fast,
   title={Fast-lio2: Fast direct lidar-inertial odometry},